 Character PARADEs (9/10)

-Daily character parades and cavalcades break up the boring walk around the park and feature beloved character on some of the most elaborate floats we’ve seen.
-Find a spot in Frontierland, around the Hub or on Main Street to experience this hourly displays.
+Daily character parades and cavalcades break up the boring walk around the park and feature beloved characters on some of the most elaborate floats we’ve seen.
+Find a spot in Frontierland, around the Hub or on Main Street to experience this fun display.
 There are tons of characters that take part in these shows, from princesses to familiar heroes and heroines, so it’s a good way to see them all in one place.

 ENCHANTED TALES WITH BELLE (9/10)

 Enchanted Tales with Belle is one of the most unique attractions featuring everyone’s favorite characters from Beauty and the Beast.
 During the show, Belle tells stories with the help of some of the household characters in animatronic form.
 Audience members will also be chosen to participate in the story.
 The show’s seating area isn’t too big, so it’s a much more personal experience than a lot of other Disney World shows.
 Enchanted Tales is also the place to be if you’re looking for a convenient picture with Belle as most shows end with a photo op.

 COUNTRY BEAR JAMBOREE (9/10)

 Country Bear Jamboree is one of the most entertaining, kitschy and beloved attractions at Disney.
 It’s an audio-animatronic show that features a band of musical bears performing a live concert of country music with silly humor.
 What more could you ask for?
 This is one of those attractions that you’ve got to do at least once when you go to Disney World, no exceptions.